PacosLelouch/MeshDeformUnity/readme.md

 - The variant 4 makes the translation blended directly, based on the variant 2, thus using even less precomputation data.
 In some cases, it is equal to skinning with optimized centers of rotation (CoR).
 - The practical application of the variant 5 is replacing the skinning weight solver using the original DM as the training data.
 While we are using the variant 5, we are actually using the linear blend skinning in runtime, so we don't implement the variant 5.

+Keep in mind that using less precomputation data doesn't mean the performance would be improved.

 ![Variants](Readme/Principle_Variants_1.png)